nitzan-repo/python-final/README.md

-# Platform CLI - AWS Management Tool
+# Platform CLI & UI - AWS Management Tool

 A comprehensive Python-based Command Line Interface (CLI) tool designed to manage AWS resources (EC2, S3, and Route53) efficiently and securely with strict adherence to tagging conventions and access control.